kellyjonbrazil/jc/docs/parsers/ini.md

 Returns:

-    Dictionary representing an ini document:
+    Dictionary representing an ini or simple key/value pair document:

     {
       ini or key/value document converted to a dictionary - see configparser standard library documentation for more details.

       Note: Values starting and ending with quotation marks will have the marks removed.
-            If you would like to keep the quotation markes, use the -r or raw=True argument.
+            If you would like to keep the quotation marks, use the -r or raw=True argument.
     }

 ## parse